 The term Yizhimei” 一支梅 is a reoccurring term among the schools emerged from Shi Gao Can.
-Strangely enough Shi Gao Can changed the name into ‘Erzhimei’ when he was in Penang; there are a few different moves as well.
-‘Luohan’ is a more general term than ‘Yizhimei’.
-On the one hand as a set form, but also a style of martial arts.
-Shi De Qian from Henan Shaolin Temple in China, wrote the history of Shaolin and included ‘Yizhimei’ in the (Shaolinsi wushu baike quanshu) Complete Encyclopedia of Shaolin Temple Martial Arts, volume I & II.
+Interesting enough Shi Gao Can changed the name into ‘Erzhimei’ when he was in Penang; there are a few different (less) moves as well.
+Shi De Qian from Henan Shaolin Temple in China, wrote the history of Shaolin and included ‘Yizhimei’ in the (少林武術百科全書) Complete Encyclopedia of Shaolin Temple Martial Arts, volume I & II.

 Below a translation of part of the description in the book: